benjaminpick/java-thumbnailer/README.md

 ----

 ### Thumbnailer:
-* Migrate to JODConverter 3beta (reduce hassle of start/stop/document timeout) (DONE)
+* JODConverter 3beta
+  * Upgrade to 3beta4 when it appears
   * remove log4j info messages
-  * Upgrade to 3beta4 when it appears
   * Find a way to let him fail if he can't convert the file (sb is a binary format and really shouldn't be treated as plain text.)
 * PDFBox: Library Conflict with regain.
 (We need to include this in the plugin, but it is included in a maybe-loaded preparator as well.)
   * That means that both should be updated at the same time!
 (1.6.0 is already out.)